patching...

 The state hasn't increased its gas tax since 1991.

-"MBTA fares have more than doubled since the gas tax was last raised in 1991 and now," State Rep. Carl Sciortino, D-Medford/Somerville, said in a phone interview with Patch last week.
+"MBTA fares have more than doubled since the gas tax was last raised in 1991 and now," State Rep. Carl Sciortino, D-Medford/Somerville, .
 "We have to have a conversation again about the gas tax."

 Earlier in his administration, Patrick sought a 19-cent increase of the gas tax but it was voted down by the Massachusetts legislature.